flamyoad/Honnoki/README.md

 * DM5.cn (CH)
 * SenManga (JP)

-The reader screen in this app mimics the ones from [DM5.cn](https://www.dm5.com/download/).
+The reader screen in this app mimics the ones from [漫画人 by DM5.cn](https://www.dm5.com/download/).
 It is like a continuous scrolling list that is able to prefetch next chapter without the need for Prev/Next buttons.
 I used [ConcatAdapter](https://developer.android.com/reference/androidx/recyclerview/widget/ConcatAdapter) to achieve all that but the DM5 app was released like way back in 2015(?).
 So I think they used another method to achieve the style & functionality.
 Big applause to the dev of DM5 because IMO it was ahead of its time in terms of UX & performance.'

 | Swipe up to load previous chapter (No prefetch) | Scrolling to next chapter (With prefetch) |
 | :---------------------------------------------: |:-----------------------------------------:|